pourghadiriHossein/laravel/README.md

-# Create Migrations and Models
+# Create Migrations and Models  In Laravel

 <ol>
     <li>Create All Object With Detail for Migration and Model